 Season 2's going to be more of the same.
 I know it.
 More tournament fighting.
 More scenes about small girls getting ready for tournament fighting.
 Nothing meaningful anywhere.
 If Season 1 ended up making me want to fast-forward through the whole thing, it's hard to believe I'll get anything but a hard time from Season 2.

 There's more fanservice than in earlier Nanoha shows.
 Fights cause clothing damage.
 Ep.2 shows us Nanoha, Fate and Vivio in the shower.
 Ep.5 spends almost half its time with everyone naked in a hot spring.
-Ep.10 has Sister Shante taking an unusual slant on holy orders by fighting in a top that stops halfway down her breasts.
-Of course this would guarantee a wardrobe malfunction in real life, but wouldn't it also be uncomfortable?
+Ep.10 has Sister Shante (i.e. a nun) fighting in a top that stops halfway down her breasts.
+In real life this would guarantee a wardrobe malfunction, but also wouldn't it be uncomfortable?
 You'd be flopping around with every punch.
 Come on, wear a sports bra.
 Oh, and quite a few of these eleven-year-old girls have boob-expanding naked transformation sequences into adults for battle.
 (We'd already seen Vivio's in StrikerS, though.)

 Lesbian hints?
 Inevitable.
 Not only are Vivio and Einhart being flagged up as the main couple, but they were even married in a past life.
 (Einhart was the husband.)

 I don't mind the plotlessness.
 I approve of the show's disinterest in formerly established characters, who are present in reasonable numbers but with no backstory or explanation.
-A newbie would have no way of knowing who was new and who weren't... but that's of absolutely no importance and you don't need to care about that.
+A newbie would be unable to tell who was new and who weren't... but that's of no importance and you don't need to care about that.
 I recognised that some of the names were familiar, but none of them had distinctive enough personalities for me to remember any more.
 Generic perky kind-hearted fighters.
 That's them all, really.
 Swap their names and you'd never notice.
 That's this franchise all over.
 To be fair, though, I have positive things to say too.
 The cast are nice people and Einhart is slightly interesting.
 The show even has a plot for the first two episodes.
 I liked the girls' lack of machismo, being cheerful and ungrudging about losing fights.
 I also quite admire the franchise's refusal to repeat itself, every time moulding itself to fit a new and even more rubbish genre.

 ...and that's it.
 Otherwise it's unwatchable.
 Literally.
 Ep.6 is the first anime to have driven me to the fast-forward button and I don't think I'd have reached the end in real time.